 - Publicly available AEDs are rarely retrieved and used because bystanders generally cannot see them and have no way to know if one is even available nearby.

 - Statistics provided by the CARES (Cardiac Arrest Registry to Enhance Survival) Registry indicate that publicly available AEDs are used less than 3% of the time when needed and available.
 As a result, SCA victims are dying at locations at or near publicly placed AEDs.

 - Even if CPR is performed, defibrillation with an AED is required to stop the abnormal rhythm and restore a normal heart rhythm.

 - Technology has made AEDs simple and user-friendly.
 Clear audio and visual cues tell users what to do when using an AED and coach people through CPR.
 A shock is delivered only if the victim needs it.

 - AEDs are now widely available in public places such as schools, airports and workplaces.

-The application has received several international awards including the International Association of Fire Chiefs (IAFC) Award for Excellence, a Cellular Telecommunications and Internet Association (CTIA) VITA Wireless Samaritan Award, a Computerworld Honors Program Laureate Award for Innovation, an American Heart Association Life Saver Heart Partner Award, and an IADAS Webby Official Honoree award for the Best Use of GPS or Location Technology.
+The application has received several international awards including the International Association of Fire Chiefs (IAFC) Award for Excellence, a CTIA-The Wireless Association VITA Wireless Samaritan Award, a Computerworld Honors Program Laureate Award for Innovation, an American Heart Association Life Saver Heart Partner Award, and an IADAS Webby Official Honoree award for the Best Use of GPS or Location Technology.
 The Public Service Announcement designed to promote awareness and adoption of the application also received Telly Awards for Government Relations and Public Service.